-A fantastic turnout for the latest in the series, and many thanks to our presenters John Delaney of Base Quantum, Sarah Hannaford of Keating Chambers, Éamonn Conlon and George Taft of Secretariat.
+A fantastic turnout for the latest in the series, and many thanks to our presenters John Delaney of Base Quantum, Sarah Hannaford of Keating Chambers, Éamonn Conlon and Expert QS, George Taft of Secretariat.
 You can watch the recording below, or simply catch up with our brief write-up…

 Do We Still Need Expert Witnesses?

 In light of the increased enthusiasm for ADR and keenness to keep costs low in dispute resolution, will we ever reach a point where we will have ‘had enough of experts’?
 Our opening question for expert QS, John Delaney:

 John says no. There’s a long history of lay people have assisting courts and tribunals.
 A judge, without an expert witness, when deciding complex technical matters, might form an incorrect decision or opinion.
 Due to the nature of adjudication, experts can actually provide great assistance.
 For example, in matters of detail, adjudicators may not have the time to perform a detailed analysis of evidence due to the time-constrained nature of adjudication.
 There are also some pitfalls associated with adjudicators going in and exploring the case themselves, highlighted by courts in the past.